muritane/coordination-architecture/emergent_coordination_gradients.md

 Coordination gradients arise only when **all** of the following hold:

-* multiple agents interact with shared state,
+- multiple agents interact with shared or coupled state,
-* agents differ in exposure, experience, or horizon,
+- agents differ in exposure, experience, or evaluation horizon,
-* ambiguity about system condition exists,
+- ambiguity about system condition exists,
-* downstream costs are real but deferred,
+- downstream costs are real but deferred,
-* explicit coordination would be costly, premature, or destabilizing.
+- explicit coordination would be costly, premature, or destabilizing.

 If agents are homogeneous, fully informed, or centrally controlled, gradients do not form.